VuiMuich/leftwm_wiki/Contributing-to-Leftwm---Tips-and-Tricks.md

 4) boot LeftWM
 Now you can switch back and forth between LeftWM and gnome

+## Using Xephyr instead of switching tty
+if you prefer not to switch tty you can use a tool called Xephyr.
+This tool allows you to run an embedded X session, aka a wm in a window.
+To use it first run `Xephyr -br -ac -noreset -screen 1920x1200 :1`. replace the value after `-screen` with the resolution you want the session to run in, if you are using a resolution bigger then the window it is contained it it will crop of anything that doesnt fit.
+If you want it to close after you exit out of the window manager running in it, remove the `-noreset`.
+To run leftwm in this X session run `DISPLAY=:1 leftwm` in a termial. if you changed the `:1` in the `Xephyr` command also replace it in the other command.

 ## Environment Functions
 To make your life easier once your done coding, adding this function
 ```